Algarve itinerary 7 days – can be done as a road trip or without a car using public transport.

 So what’s so special about the Algarve?
-The magic isn’t just about the beaches, but the rock formations that surround these beaches.
-These rocks create stunning caves, pillars, arches, and hiking spots.
+The magic isn’t just about the beaches, but the rock formations that surround the beaches.
+The rocks of the Algarve create stunning caves, pillars, arches, and hiking spots.

 The beauty of the Algarve Coast isn’t just limited to one destination, but many of them have something special and unique to add.

-For instance, the laidback vibes of Lagos with its interesting hiking spots and beaches, the lesser-known Carvoeiro has interesting caves, one of them is the Benagil cave which looks like a secret paradise.
+For instance, with the laidback vibes of Lagos, its interesting hiking spots, and stunning beaches.
+The lesser-known Carvoeiro has interesting caves, one of them being the Benagil cave which looks like a secret paradise.